• Skip to primary navigation

 There you have it my perfect peanut butter buttercream, I love it on a layer cake, cupcakes, and even brownies!

-For a peanut butter lovers dessert try this on top of my easy peanut butter cake.
+For a peanut butter lovers dessert try this on top of my easy peanut butter cake with my no churn peanut butter ice cream recipe.

 Depending on the temperature where you live this buttercream can be left at room temperature, unless it is quite warm and humid then I would store it in the fridge.